AutoPot: Automated and massively parallelized construction of Machine-Learning Potentials: Active learning for Moment Tensor Potentials

 The second algorithm addresses the problem of a training candidate set not being representative enough to ensure a certain level of accuracy of a simulation using the MTP, or even to ensure the stability of the simulation.
 In such cases, we need to sample the training configurations on-the-fly while running the simulations, e.g., structural relaxation, molecular dynamics, Monte Carlo simulations, etc. Algorithm \ref{algo:on_the_fly_selection} exemplifies the main steps of such a sampling procedure.

-While the above algorithms have been successfully applied to construct reliable MLIPs, it remains difficult to implement them efficiently.
-One of the challenges is that such algorithms cannot be run using a single software but requires at least two, the code that implements the MLIP, and the code that implements the ab initio model.
-In case of Algorithm \ref{algo:on_the_fly_selection}, even a third code is possibly required that runs the simulation.

-Another challenge is that the codes need not only communicate with each other in a sequential manner.
-Instead, their execution may need to follow a highly heterogeneous pattern.
+One challenge when implementing Algorithm \ref{algo:selection} and \ref{algo:on_the_fly_selection} is the communication between the MLIP, ab initio, and simulation codes, that needs to happen in a concurrent manner because their execution may follow a highly heterogeneous pattern.
 For example, in Algorithm \ref{algo:on_the_fly_selection}, we may sample from many (possibly thousands) of simulations each triggering new single-point calculations at different points in time.
 In such cases, we do not want to wait until \emph{all} simulations are finished.
 Instead, we want to run the single-point calculations immediately, while other simulations continue running.
 This requires a workflow manager that allows to place conditions on individual simulations based on which another simulation is started.

-The main aim of the present work is to demonstrate that the above challenges can be addressed using a novel workflow orchestrator based on the BlackDynamite framework.
-We will describe the key building blocks in the following.
+The main aim of the present work is to demonstrate that the above challenges can be addressed using a novel workflow orchestrator based on the BlackDynamite parametric study manager.
+As shown in Figure \ref{fig:blackdynamite}, \textit{Blackdynamite} describes a task (aka. a parametric study) using a `yaml` file with attached script files that enable the execution of simulations by varying the parameters within a parametric space. \textit{BlackDynamite} organizes access to storage and computational resources (remote/HPC), as will be described in section \ref{section:tasks}.
+In what follows we will describe how tasks from various simulations are orchestrated allowing energy calculations to trigger training tasks, with a natural description of complex and dynamical workflows.